iprasannamb/s-task/README.md

 > A sleek and intuitive command-line task management application built in Python

-**Features at a glance:** Add, display, edit, and update tasks with persistent storage
+**Features at a glance:** Add, display, edit,update and remove tasks with persistent storage

 ## ✨ Features